Coastal Ecosystem Restoration Research Program

-CCBER manages more than 250 acres of open space between Ellwood Mesa and Goleta Slough.
-Characterized by a rich complex of oak woodland, coastal sage scrub, grassland, and wetland ecosystems, the area is known for its high biodiversity.
-CCBER’s project sites and management areas serve to protect the region’s ecology through habitat conservation, upland restoration, wetland creation and enhancement, and the implementation of sustainable stormwater management solutions.
-By careful integration with local watersheds and surrounding natural areas, CCBER management areas provide important refuge for wildlife and ensure the protection of natural resources.
+CCBER manages more than 300 acres of open space between Ellwood Mesa and Goleta Slough.
+Characterized by a rich complex of oak woodland, coastal sage scrub, grassland, and wetland ecosystems, the area is known for its relatively high level of biodiversity.
+CCBER’s restoration project sites and management areas serve to protect and strengthen the region’s ecology through habitat conservation, upland restoration, wetland creation and enhancement, and the implementation of sustainable stormwater management solutions.
+Through careful integration with local watersheds and surrounding natural areas, CCBER's management areas provide important corridor and refuge for wildlife, and ensure the longterm preservation of the region's of natural resources.

 Arthropods of Coastal California

 California dune, coastal sage and chaparral are home to many unique and endemic insects and other arthropods.
-CCBER biologists are interested in estimating the diversity of insects as indicators for success in restoration projects, and analyzing their underlying ecological specialties, such as their associations with host plants.
+CCBER biologists are interested in understanding our rich insect biodiversity and analyzing their underlying ecological specialties, such as their associations with host plants and other biological interactions.
 Many of these insects are important to humans, such as pollinators and pest species, while others help us explore fundamental evolutionary questions and the effects that human disturbance on biological systems.
 CCBER maintains a regular sampling program around UCSB and has a regionally focused insect collection for voucher specimens.

 Natural History Collection Information Science